X4ndri/x4ndri.github.io/static/content/posts/withinthemargins/whatsaneuron.md

 draft: false
 ---

-## But what is a neuron?
+But what is a **neuron**?
 Think of a neuron as the fundamental unit of processing in our brains.
 Analogous to transistors in a microcontroller or a processing unit, neurons, when connected intelligently together, can form rather intricate circuits that perform logic and computation quickly and efficiently .
 Zooming in on these circuits, a neuron receives inputs and decides whether to pass them to other neurons or not.
 However, this process is not as straight forward as it might first sound; there is a multitude of intertwined variables at play that dictate this process on the single neuron level.
 Let's take a deeper look into what makes up a neuron.

 ## The anatomy of a neuron